-- Each police agent must have a clear path to a refuge. - Each other platoon agent must have a clear path to a refuge. - Each fire site must have a clear path to a refuge. - Each refuge must have a clear path to every other refuge.
+- Each police agent must have a clear path to a refuge. - Each other platoon agent must have a clear path to a refuge. - Each fire site must have a clear path to a refuge.

 The goals are processed in the order shown above.
 Once they are completed, every agent, fire site and refuge is then guaranteed to be on a fully connected road network, allowing all agents access to critical positions on the map.
 For efficiency, these goals are allocated to agents such that the overall time spent on clearing roads is minimised.
 In more detail, we estimate the time it would take each agent to complete each goal and then employ the well-known Hungarian algorithm to allocate agents to goals in an optimal manner.
 As most of the knowledge about the world state is shared through communication, this is done locally in a decentralised manner in order to save time and bandwidth.